18 Conservation of Momentum: Momentum Equation

 From continuity considerations (assume 1-dimensional, steady flow) then

-and substituting values gives
+Finally, substituting the known values gives

 The residual force on the fluid for the conditions stated must be 83,736 N in the direction of fluid flow and the reaction force on the test stand will be in the opposite direction.
 Because there is a factor of safety requirement of 3, then the force to which the stand should be designed is about 251 kN.